eyalgromzin/redux-with-rest-/readme.md

+1. install the project:
+  - run "npm i" in main folder
+  - run "npm i" in mainFolder/client

+2. to run project, open console in main folder and run "npm run dev"

-to run project:
+about the project:
-npm run dev

-added redux roolkit
+  - im using redux roolkit for state management
-used axios for calls.
+  - axios for api calls

-in the instructions there is a requirement for POST and for GET , added both.
+  - in the instructions there is a requirement for POST and for GET , added both. to get json just run for example: http://localhost:5000/api/getResults?searchText=asd

 thats it.

-to get json just run for example: http://localhost:5000/api/getResults?searchText=asd